FDSN/SeedLink/docs/protocol.rst

     tells the server to close connection.
 Using this command is OPTIONAL.

 DATA [*seq* [*start_time* [*end_time*]]]
     sets the starting sequence number of station(s) that match previous STATION command. *seq* is a decimal integer in ASCII coding.
-If *seq* is -1 or omitted, then transfer starts from the next available packet.
-If the sequence number is in the future or too distant past, then it MAY be considered invalid by the server and -1 MAY be used instead.
+If *seq* is ``NEXT`` or omitted, then transfer starts from the next available packet.
+If the sequence number is in the future or too distant past, then it MAY be considered invalid by the server and ``NEXT`` MAY be used instead.
 If a packet with given sequence number is not available, then the sequence number of the next available packet MUST be used by the server.
 Transfer of packets continues in real-time when all queued data of the station(s) have been transferred ("real-time mode").

-    In dial-up mode (ENDFETCH command), using -1 MAY return data if next packets arrive within a certain small time period.
+    In dial-up mode (ENDFETCH command), using ``NEXT`` MAY return data if next packets arrive within a certain small time period.

-    If *seq* is -2, transfer starts from the earliest available packet.
+    If *seq* is ``ALL``, transfer starts from the earliest available packet.

     *start_time* and *end_time* can be used when server has the TIME capability.
 In this case, only packets that satisfy the following conditions are considered:

-    #. packet.seq >= *seq* (if *seq* != -1)
+    #. packet.seq >= *seq* (if *seq* != ``NEXT``)
     #. packet.start_time < *end_time* (if *end_time* given)
     #. packet.end_time > *start_time*